 The original Holograms were fascinating when they first appeared.
 But if there was a weakness in HoloLens 1, it was the challenge in manipulating them.
-Some people picked it up right away, but others had problems with the hand gestures.
-You know exactly what we mean if you tried to show someone how to use it or did public demos.
+Some people picked it up right away, but others were challenged by the hand gestures.
+You know exactly what we mean if you tried to show someone how to use it or even did public demos with the device.

 Telling people to “hold your fingers like this” is a recipe for frustration.

-With the new device, you can pinch, stretch, collapse holograms like highly flexible digital putty.
+The new interactions are fascinating.
+You can pinch, stretch, collapse holograms like highly flexible digital putty.
 The fact that it recognizes that you want to pick something up is amazing.
 Without a hand controller, there’s no haptic feedback, but it’s still a huge advance from version 1.

 As CNet notes,

 There are no physical controllers with the HoloLens 2: Microsoft is relying completely on hand tracking and voice controls.
 Hand tracking has taken a pretty big step forward, too.
 The sensors can now recognize up to 25 points of articulation per hand through the wrist and fingers, plus can recognize the direction of palms, which means finger-bending, hand motion and an ability to pick things up.
 The first HoloLens used gesture-based finger clicks and simple moves.
 This time around, it’s pinching, pulling, pressing.